neo4j-field/dataflow-flex-pyarrow-to-gds/README.md

 > Note: `make build` will trigger `make image`.

 ### Running a Flex Template Job
-To run a job a built template without trudging through the Google Cloud web console, you can run `make run` and provide one or many of the following runtime
+To run a job from a template without trudging through the Google Cloud web console, you can run `make run` and provide one or many of the following runtime
 options: